AttriCtrl: Fine-Grained Control of Aesthetic Attribute Intensity in Diffusion Models: Method

 where higher values indicate stronger semantic alignment with realistic photographic content.

-For \textbf{safety}, defining a comprehensive positive description of safe content is inherently challenging, as safety is typically characterized not by what is present, but by what is absent.
-Instead of attempting to exhaustively enumerate all forms of acceptable or safe imagery, we leverage the well-defined and widely adopted notions of unsafe content encoded in existing automated safety checkers~\cite{safety}.
-Specifically, we use a pretrained textual embedding $e_s$ representing unsafe content and compute its cosine similarity with the image embedding $e_I$ as:
+For \textit{safety}, defining a comprehensive positive description of safe content is inherently challenging, as safety is typically characterized not by the presence of acceptable elements, but by the absence of harmful or inappropriate ones.
+Rather than attempting to define an absolute notion of safety, we align with a pre-defined standard by leveraging the internal safety checker of Stable Diffusion \citep{safety}.
+Specifically, we extract its textual embedding $e_s$ for unsafe concepts (e.g., explicit nudity) and compute the cosine similarity with the image embedding $e_I$ as:

-where the threshold $t$ defines the maximum allowable similarity before the image is classified as unsafe.
-To ensure consistency with the directionality of other aesthetic attributes, we invert the value such that higher values indicate greater perceived safety.
+where the threshold $t$ defines the maximum allowable similarity (set to 0.19, consistent with the checker’s default classification boundary).
+To ensure consistency with the directionality of other aesthetic attributes, we invert the value by taking its negative.
+This transformation centers the score around the safety threshold $t$ and inverts it, such that scores greater than zero correspond to safe images, with higher values indicating a larger margin of safety.